alexduta-tech/selenium-python-framework/README.md

 ### Docker execution
 - You can run the tests by executing commands inside the running container.
-- From selenium-python-framework foler execute the following commands:
+- From selenium-python-framework folder execute the following commands:

 -   **Run all tests:**
     ```bash